blend-os/blend/README.md

 ## Credits

-The `init-blend` file in this repository uses a few lines (the sections have been clearly) uses from distrobox's init script.
+The `init-blend` file in this repository uses a few lines (the sections have been marked clearly) uses from distrobox's init script.
 These lines have been marked and attributed appropriately, and are licensed under [the GPL-3.0 license](https://github.com/89luca89/distrobox/blob/main/COPYING.md).

 I would also like to thank Luca Di Maio from Distrobox for NVIDIA driver support in containers.